DionneMaguire/dionnes_wines/README.md

 ## Credits

-- images and descriptions of wines taken from winesdirect.com
+- Images and descriptions of wines taken from winesdirect.com
-- about us page based on winesdirect.ie and O'briens wines
+- About us page based on winesdirect.ie and O'briens wines
-- content of blogs from winesdirect.ie
+- Content of blogs from winesdirect.ie
-- basic structure of store from Boutique Ado
+- Basic structure of store from Boutique Ado

 ## Acknowledgements
 - I would not have completed this project without the support and understanding of my family and friends.